esiram/im_alive_wip/README.md

 ![update](imalive/static/imalive-update.png)

 Seekers click the *Home* screen's "Look Up Someone" button or click on the "Search" navigation link.
-This sends seekers to the *Search* screen where the seeker may input a survivor's family and personal name to look for a specific individual.
-Seekers may submit other details in the *Search* screen, but in order to find the right survivor, any other details must match what the survivor provided at registration and/or when updating the survivor's I'mAlive record.
+This sends seekers to the *Search* screen where seekers may input survivors' family and personal names to look for specific individuals.
+Seekers may submit other details in the *Search* screen, but in order to find the right survivor, any other data must match what the survivor provided at registration and/or when updating the survivor's I'mAlive record.

 ![search](imalive/static/imalive-search.png)

-If the seeker's survivor data matches that in I'mAlive's database, I'mAlive sends the seeker to a *Celebrate* screen which tells when the survivor registered with I'mAlive, but doesn't give any other locating information for the survivor's safety.
+If the seeker's survivor data matches a survivor's data in I'mAlive's database, I'mAlive sends the seeker to a *Celebrate* screen which tells when the survivor registered with I'mAlive, but doesn't give any other locating information for the survivor's safety.

 ![celebrate at search](imalive/static/imalive-celebrate-at-search.png)